luismfranco/automatedMouseMaze/README.md

 # Automated Mouse Maze (under development)

-GUI for behavioral and neurophysiological experiments in an automated maze for in mice.
+GUI for behavioral and neurophysiological experiments in an automated maze for mice.
 Currently under development in the Niell Lab (https://nielllab.uoregon.edu/).

-***Important: this app is currently under development***
 ***Disclamimer: the initial designs for this automated maze are based on previous work done at the Sylwestrak Lab*** (https://www.sylwestraklab.com/)

 # Installation